-Organic pesticides are usually considered as those pesticides that come from natural sources.
-They are usually minimally processed.
-These natural sources are usually plants, as is the case with Neem, pyrethrum (pyrethins), rotenone or ryania (botanical insecticides), or minerals, such as boric acid, cryolite, or diatomaceous earth.
+Organic pesticides usually come from natural sources and are minimally processed.
+These natural sources are usually plants — such as neem, pyrethrum (pyrethins), rotenone or ryania (botanical insecticides) — or minerals, such as boric acid, cryolite, or diatomaceous earth.
 There are also microbial pesticides.

 The neem tree (Azadirachta indica) originated in Southeast Asia.
 It is an evergreen broadleaf in the mahogany family.
 The tree is widely distributed in Africa and India and as an ornamental in subtropical regions.
 The fruit is the size of a small olive and the seed contains 10–30% oil.
 The leaves, oil and bark have pesticidal properties.
 The major active ingredient in the oil is azadirachtin, sold as Neem Seed Extract or Neem Oil.
 However, there are more than 25 other active compounds in the oil.
 Neem has shown insecticidal, fungicidal and bacterial properties.

-The Neem tree has been used medicinally in India for centuries.
+The neem tree has been used medicinally in India for centuries.
 It is known there as the toothbrush tree.
 It is used as a tea, to inhibit allergic reactions, and to inhibit plaque-forming bacteria.
 It has been used for skin infections and wounds as well as malaria and intestinal parasites in countries where it is native.
-It is found in soaps, lotions and toothpaste in the United States also.
+It is found in soaps, lotions and toothpaste in the United States.

 Azadirachtin is systemically taken up by plants through roots and weakly systemic in the leaves.
 It has both systemic and direct contact action.
 Only sucking and piercing insects are affected by the systemic form.

 Azadirachtin is a very complicated chemical compound and belongs to the class called limonoids.
-Due to it complexity, it will be difficult for insect to become resistant to it.
+Due to its complexity, it will be difficult for insects to become resistant to it.
 It is very low in toxicity to mammals, is biodegradable, and has little effect on natural predators.
-Its LD 50 in rats is greater than 13,000 mg/kg.
 It does not appear to be mutagenic.
 The active ingredients biodegrade rapidly in sunlight and within a few weeks in the soil.
 It also has anti-fungal and antibacterial action.

 As a pesticide, it is now generally available in most garden stores.
 Neem tree plantations are being established in suitable climates.

-Microbial Pesticide.
-Bacillus subtilis& is a ubiquitous bacteria commonly found in various ecological niches including soil, water and air which does not have a history of pathogenicity from contact in the environment.
-In addition, there are other strains of B. subtilis which are registered as microbial pesticides.
-LD50 – no significant toxicity
+This is a microbial pesticide.
+Bacillus subtilis is a ubiquitous bacteria commonly found in various ecological niches, including soil, water and air.
+It does not have a history of pathogenicity from contact in the environment.
+In addition, there are other strains of B. subtilis that are registered as microbial pesticides.

-Pests controlled: Powdery mildew (Podosphaera leucotricha, Uncinula necator, Sphaerotheca macularis, Oidiopis taurica, Leveillula taurica), Gray mold (Botrytis cinerea), Downy mildew (Plasmopara viticola, Bremia lactucae, Peronospora spp.), Early Blight (Alternaria solani), Late Blight (Phytophera infestans), Bacterial spot (Xanthomonas spp), Walnut blight (Xanthomonas campestris).
+Pests controlled: Powdery mildew (Podosphaera leucotricha, Uncinula necator, Sphaerotheca macularis, Oidiopis taurica and Leveillula taurica), gray mold (Botrytis cinerea), downy mildew (Plasmopara viticola, Bremia lactucae, Peronospora spp.), early blight (Alternaria solani), late blight (Phytophera infestans), bacterial spot (Xanthomonas spp) and walnut blight (Xanthomonas campestris).

-Beauveria is a naturally occurring fungus in soils throughout the world, and has been researched for control of soil borne insects.
+Beauveria is a naturally occurring fungus in soils throughout the world and has been researched for control of soilborne insects.
 Many soil insects, however, may have a natural tolerance to this pathogen, which is not exhibited in many foliar pests.
-Therefore, commercial development of this fungus for biological control has primarily been targeted against foliar feeding pests.
+Therefore, the commercial development of this fungus for biological control has primarily been targeted against foliar feeding pests.

 Beauveria bassiana attacks a wide range of both immature and adult insects.
-Besides silkworm, the extensive list of hosts includes such important pests as whiteflies, aphids, grasshoppers, termites, Colorado potato beetle, Mexican bean beetle, Japanese beetle, boll weevil, cereal leaf beetle, bark beetles, lygus bugs, chinch bug, fire ants, European corn borer, codling moth, and Douglas fir tussock moth.
-Natural enemies, such as lady beetles, are susceptible too, and it has even been found infecting the lungs of wild rodents, and the nasal passages of humans.
+Besides silkworm, the extensive list of hosts includes such important pests as whiteflies, aphids, grasshoppers, termites, Colorado potato beetle, Mexican bean beetle, Japanese beetle, boll weevil, cereal leaf beetle, bark beetles, lygus bugs, chinch bug, fire ants, European corn borer, codling moth and Douglas fir tussock moth.
+Natural enemies, such as lady beetles, are susceptible too.
+It has even been found infecting the lungs of wild rodents and the nasal passages of humans.
 There are many different strains of the fungus that exhibit considerable variation in virulence, pathogenicity and host range.
 It occurs in the soil as a saprophyte.

 In addition to infecting insects, B. bassiana can colonize corn plants, having the capability of living in the vascular tissue of certain corn cultivars as an endophyte.
 European corn borer tunnelling is reduced in corn plants with the fungus.
 In studies in Iowa, the fungus colonized the plant when applied as a granular formulation of conidia on foliage at whorl stage, moved internally in the plant, and persisted throughout the season to provide significant suppression of corn borers.